odota/underlords-web/README.md

 OpenUnderlords Web UI: A web interface for viewing Dota Underlords data.

-Similar to OpenDota, we plan to add user stats when Valve beings to support this.
+Similar to OpenDota, we plan to add user stats when Valve begins to support this.

 ## Dev